Market & Industry Studies

 Report # FS2

-This analysis by Marketdata examines the controversial $5.8 billion infertility services/fertility clinics growth industry.
-This loosely regulated “baby business” has weathered the last recession pretty well and has grown strongly since 2014, boosted both by demand domestically and via medical tourism patients from Europe and China.
-This largely untapped market is characterized by favorable demographics and a strong economy.
-Venture capital firms are eyeing the potential.
+This analysis by Marketdata examines the $6 billion infertility services/fertility clinics industry.
+This loosely regulated “baby business” grew strongly from 2014 to 2019, boosted both by demand domestically and via medical tourism patients from Europe and China.
+However, due to the Coronavirus, the industry will be hit hard in 2020, as many clinics shut down for two months and foreign patients are not coming to the U.S. any longer.

-ART (assisted reproductive technology) now produces more than 50,000 babies per year in the U.S. via 263,000 IVF procedures, and demand is growing from the ranks of 7+ million infertile women, many of which delayed childbearing due to careers.
-Foreigners and gay couples are two other areas of growth.
-There are about 480 U.S. fertility clinics, 100+ sperm banks, an unknown number of egg donors, and 1,700 reproductive endocrinologists competing for the business, which is lucrative.
-In addition, the global market for fertility drugs is just under $1 billion.
-Only one large “chain”, IntegraMed, exists, as most programs are run by small MD practices or are part of a hospital or University.
+ART (assisted reproductive technology) now produces more than 50,000 babies per year in the U.S. via 330,000 IVF procedures, and demand is growing from the ranks of 7+ million infertile women, many of which delayed childbearing due to careers.
+There are about 450 U.S. fertility clinics, 100+ sperm banks, an unknown number of egg donors, and 1,700 reproductive endocrinologists competing for the business, which is lucrative.
+In addition, the U.S. market for fertility drugs is worth about $749 million.
+Only two large “chains”, IntegraMed and Prelude Fertility exist, as most programs are run by small MD practices or are part of a hospital or University.
 The market is fragmented, served by mostly small regional clinics.

-This 3rd edition study by Marketdata examines the nature/evolution of the business, national receipts/growth from 1988 to 2023 forecast, infertile customer demographics, key industry trends, industry regulation, pricing, industry consolidation, insurance coverage, ethical issues, and more.
-Contains results of the latest (2015-2016) CDC ART survey national data, with IVF success rates and long-term trends, as well as European ART cycles survey data.
+This 4th edition study by Marketdata examines the nature/evolution of the business, national receipts/growth from 1988 to 2019, 2020 forecast, 2025 forecast, infertile customer demographics, key industry trends, industry regulation, pricing, industry consolidation, insurance coverage, ethical issues, and more.
+Contains results of the latest (2015-2018) CDC ART survey national data, with IVF success rates and long-term trends, as well as European ART cycles and outlook.
 The report also examines the nature/size of the U.S. sperm banks, egg donors, and fertility drugs markets, and surrogacy programs.

-Competitor Profiles for: Cryos International, California Cryobank, Resolve, Allan Guttmacher Institute, Genetics and IVF Institute, IntegraMed America.
+Competitor Profiles for: Cryos International, California Cryobank, Resolve, Allan Guttmacher Institute, Genetics and IVF Institute, IntegraMed America, Prelude Fertility.

 How To Get Into The Self-Improvement Business